oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ### Update1 use case

 This use case demonstrates dynamically adding a data source to your running domain.
-It demonstrates several advantages of WDT and the Image model:
+It demonstrates several features of WDT and Model in Image:

 - The syntax used for updating a model is exactly the same syntax you use for creating the original model.
 - A domain's model can be updated dynamically by supplying a model update in a file in a Kubernetes ConfigMap.
-- Model updates can be as simple as changing the value of a single attribute, or as ambitious as adding a JMS Server.
+- Model updates can be as simple as changing the value of a single attribute, or more complex, such as adding a JMS Server.

 For a detailed discussion of model updates, see [Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) in the Model in Image user guide.

-{{% notice note %}}
-Perform the steps in [Prerequisites for all domain types](#prerequisites-for-all-domain-types) before performing the steps in this use case.
-{{% /notice %}}

 {{% notice warning %}}
 The operator does not support all possible dynamic model updates.
 For model update limitations, consult [Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) in the Model in Image user docs, and carefully test any model update before attempting a dynamic update in production.